 This is my website.
 It mostly contains my write ups on algorithms, data structures and programming topics.
 Feel free to explore.
 Almost all code is written by myself, but some is for reference only so it is advised that you read and learn and not steal!

-Below you will find a list of topics and projects I have found interesting.
+Below you will find a list of topics, updates and projects I have found interesting.
 I have tried to keep performance, privacy and accessibility first in mind as you peruse the site!

 with Ada.Text_IO; use Ada.Text_IO; procedure Bubble_Sort is type Index is range 1 ..
 5; -- lower bound can be anything type Int_Array is array (Index) of Integer; type Int_Array2 is array (Natural range <>) of Integer; Arr : Int_Array := (1, 6, 4, 6, 8); Arr2 : Int_Array2 := (7, 1, 4, 5, 6, 1, 2, 1); begin Put_Line ("Sort it"); for I in Index loop Put (Integer'Image (Arr (I))); end loop; New_Line; for I in Arr2'Range loop Put (Integer'Image (Arr2 (I))); end loop; end Bubble_Sort;

 This is a work in progress 3D reimplementation and exploration of the original DOOM engine.
 I am using Python as the main language.
 I explore 2D to 3D visualization techniques, raycasting, WAD file formats and 3D rendering engines.

 While doing some game developmeng on a C project I wanted to incorporate lambda functions into algorithm processing.
 You can see in several of my algorithm examples that I enjoy the use of functional programming to significantly reduce the complexity or performance issues that arrive out of processing the result of data using heap-allocated memory.